inspera/blackbricks/README.md

 $ blackbricks --help
 Usage: blackbricks [OPTIONS] [FILENAMES]...

-  Formatting tool for Databricks python notebooks.

-  Python cells are formatted using `black`, and SQL cells are formatted by `sqlparse`.

 Arguments:
   [FILENAMES]...
 Path to the notebook(s) to format.

 Options:
+  -r, --remote                    If this option is used, all filenames are
+                                  treated as paths to notebooks on your Databricks host (i.e. not local files).
+                                  [default: False]

+  -p, --profile NAME              If using --remote, which Databricks profile
+                                  to use.  [default: DEFAULT]

   --line-length INTEGER           How many characters per line to allow.
                                   [default: 88]

-  --sql-upper                     SQL keywords should be UPPERCASE.  [default: True]
+  --sql-upper / --no-sql-upper    SQL keywords should be UPPERCASE or

-  --sql-lower                     SQL keywords should be lowercase.  [default: False]
+                                  lowercase.  [default: True]

+  --indent-with-two-spaces / --no-indent-with-two-spaces
+                                  Use two spaces for indentation in Python cells instead of Black's default of four.
+                                  Databricks uses two spaces.  [default: True]

   --check                         Don't write the files back, just return the
                                   status.
 Return code 0 means nothing would